CAP: Evaluation of Persuasive and Creative Image Generation: Methodology

 \subsection{Background: Task Definition}

 We define advertisement generation as the creation of creative and persuasive advertisement images $(I_{gen})$ based on implicit input messages.
-The input messages ($AR_m$) and corresponding ground-truth images ($I_{real}$) are sourced from the PittAd dataset \cite{PittAd}.
-Each image in the PittAd dataset includes three to five action-reason messages ($AR_m)$, which are the interpretation of the images structured as \textit{``I should \{\textbf{action}\}$(A_m)$, because \{\textbf{reason}\}} $(R_m)$".
+The messages ($AR_m$) and corresponding ground-truth images ($I_{real}$) are sourced from the PittAd dataset \cite{PittAd}.
+Each image in PittAd includes three to five action-reason messages ($AR_m)$, which are the interpretation of the images structured as \textit{``I should \{\textbf{action}\}$(A_m)$, because \{\textbf{reason}\}} $(R_m)$".
+These are combined and used as prompts to T2I models.